Sapphic stanza: Other languages

 Written in Latin, the Sapphic stanza was already one of the most popular verseforms of the Middle Ages, but Renaissance poets began composing Sapphics in several vernacular languages, preferring Horace as their model above their immediate Medieval Latin predecessors.

 Leonardo Dati composed the first Italian Sapphics in 1441, followed by Galeotto del Carretto, Claudio Tolomei, and others.

 The Sapphic stanza has been very popular in Polish literature since the 16th century.
 It was used by many poets.
 Sebastian Klonowic wrote a long poem, Flis, using the form.
 The formula of 11/11/11/5 syllables was so attractive that it can be found in other forms, among others the Słowacki stanza: 11a/11b/11a/5b/11c/11c.

 In 1653, Paul Gerhardt used the Sapphic strophe format in the text of his sacred morning song "Lobet den Herren alle, die ihn ehren".
 Sapphic stanza was often used in poetry of German Humanism and Baroque.
 It is also used in hymns such as "Herzliebster Jesu" by Johann Heermann.
 In the 18th century, amidst a resurgence of interest in Classical versification, Friedrich Gottlieb Klopstock wrote unrhymed Sapphics, regularly moving the position of the dactyl.
+An example from Friedrich von Matthisson is described in Adelaide (Beethoven).

 Esteban Manuel de Villegas wrote Sapphics in Spanish in the 17th century.

 Miquel Costa i Llobera wrote Catalan Sapphics in the late 19th century, in his book of poems in the manner of Horace, called Horacianes.